A Toxic Relationship

 During the time that my son lived with this family, he had the freedom to come and go as he pleased.
 He worked nights and would arrive at the home after his shift was over, which was around midnight, and enter without knocking as if it was his home too.
 By allowing him to enter onto the property at his own free will, the relationship among the members of that family evolved into one of trust on his part, and the end result is that he became more relaxed and comfortable being there.
 His comings and goings became a normal routine that no one questioned.
 That's how close he was to this family and that's how trustworthy he is.
 In return for allowing him to live there, he offered to drive his friend’s Dad to and from work since his vehicle was inoperable, and he also generously contributed to some of the household expenses such as food, gas, and even a Netflix account that the entire family in that household watched and enjoyed.
 I know this to be true because my son is an authorized user on my credit card, and I have a record of all charges he made during that time frame.
 Even though we were living on a tight household budget ourselves, I never once complained about the amount of money being charged on my credit card while he lived there.
 Furthermore, at no time have I ever accessed or viewed the Netflix account that I was paying for, and I didn't have problem paying for Netflix service that another family was benefiting from while he lived in that household.

 Then in January 2014, my son was laid off from his job.
 This would be the second time he would be affected by a layoff from the same company within a 13-month period.
-Around and about the same time, some sort of alleged allegation occurred in the home where he was staying among some of the family members and the father was forced to leave the home.
-Even though this occurrence was unrelated to my son and had no connection with his living arrangements there, he moved out of the home at that time.
-It is uncertain whether he was asked to leave or if he left to escape the tension in the home, but for whatever reason, he made the decision to move back home and his best friend who also lived there asked to move in with us as well.
+Around and about the same time, some sort of alleged allegation occurred in the home where he was staying among some of the family members and the father, (who has since then suddenly and tragically passed away), was forced to leave the home.
+Even though this occurrence was unrelated to my son and had no connection with his living arrangements there, he temporarily left the home at that time with only the clothes on his back.
+I assumed that he left to escape the tension in the home, but for whatever reason, he made the decision to come back home for a while and his best friend who also lived there asked if he could come as well.
 Before I even had children, I always dreamed of opening up my home to other children who needed a place to go.
-My heart was more compelled than ever to help this young man since his birth mother had passed away when he was a young child.
+My heart was more compelled than ever to help this young man since his birth mother had passed away when he was a young child, and now he's lost his father.
 He grew up living with various relatives throughout his childhood, and I wanted to offer him the same nurturing physical and emotional environment as if he were a member of our family.
-Even though our mobile home doesn't have the capacity for a large family to live comfortably, we welcomed him into our home nonetheless.
+We live in a double-wide mobile home with limited living space.
+Even though our home doesn't have the capacity for a large family to live comfortably, we welcomed him into our home nonetheless.

 Website Designed by Sherry Nettles © 2014-2017